 Sir Keith PetersMember of the Advisory Panel

 Sir Keith Peters’ research has been on elucidation of immunological mechanisms underlying diseases of kidney and blood vessels, which has led to new treatments of these diseases.
 He was Regius Professor of Physic at the University of Cambridge from 1987 to 2005, where he was also head of the School of Clinical Medicine.
-Under Sir Keith’s leadership Cambridge has become a major centre for clinical research, complementing the University’s longstanding strengths in basic biomedical science.
+Under Sir Keith’s leadership, Cambridge has become a major centre for clinical research, complementing the University’s longstanding strengths in basic biomedical science.
 He is a fellow of the Royal Society, a founder Fellow of the Academy of Medical Sciences and its second President.

 From 2006-2008 Sir Keith was Interim Director of the MRC’s National Institute for Medical Research and initiated discussions which led to the establishment of the UK Centre for Medical Research and Innovation, the Francis Crick Institute.
 Sir Keith is currently a consultant in Clinical Science and Translational Medicine for the Institute.

-For the past 10 years he has been a Senior Consultant to the President of Pharmaceuticals R&D at GlaxoSmithKline and has served on the science advisory boards of various biotechnology companies including Cambridge Antibody Technology.
+From 2005-2016 Sir Keith was a Senior Consultant to the President of Pharmaceuticals R&D at GlaxoSmithKline and has served on the science advisory boards of various biotechnology companies including Cambridge Antibody Technology.